PCOS - New Year, New You!

 HOWEVER, no matter what PCOS symptoms you have, if you're trying to balance your hormones naturally (even if you are eating a whole-foods based diet that contains ample vegetables, fruits, and proteins) you're most likely still deficient in certain nutrients.

-Which is why we are going to go over some supplements to include in your diet, so you can start 2020 off right (or just use S’moo once a day to get your these vitamins/minerals/herbs in your body the easy way!) #FastEaseEffective
+Which is why we are going to go over some supplements to include in your diet, so you can start the New Year off right (or just use S’moo once a day to get your these vitamins/minerals/herbs in your body the easy way!) #FastEaseEffective

 1. Magnesium: Magnesium deficiency is common in women with PCOS.
 Not to mention, if you’ve ever taken birth control pills they reduce levels of this nutrient.
 Taking magnesium has been shown to improve insulin resistance, decrease the risk for developing diabetes and improve inflammation.
 It plays a key role your nerve function, muscles and blood pressure.